cloudbees-oss/EC-ISPW/README.md

 ## Get Assignment Information

-Retrieves Assignment information and saves it under the specified property.
+Retrieves information about an Assignment.

 ## Get Assignment Task List

-Retrieves Assignment Task List and saves it under the specified property.
+Retrieves the Task list for an Assignment.

 ## Get Assignment Task Information

-Retrieves Assignment Task information and saved it under the specified property.
+Retrieves information about a Task in an Assignment.

 ## Generate Tasks in Assignment

-Generates Tasks in Assignment.
+Runs generate for the Tasks in Assignment.

 ## Deploy Assignment

-Deploys Assignment.
+Deploys an Assignment.

 ## Promote Assignment

-Promotes Assignment.
+Promotes an Assignment.

 ## Create Release